opendistro/for-elasticsearch-docs/docs/install/helm.md

 ## Uninstall using Helm

-To delete or uninstall this deployment:
+To delete or uninstall this deployment, run the following command:

 ```bash
 helm delete opendistro-es